 Ask the Experts

 Families share a number of common priorities when choosing a new place to call home.
-With that in mind, we asked a panel of experts in fields such as family studies and public health to share their insight regarding the process of evaluating prospective Virginia cities on a family’s shortlist.
-Click on the experts’ profiles below to read their bios and their thoughts on the following key questions:.
+With that in mind, we asked a panel of experts in fields such as family studies and public health to share their insight on evaluating Virginia cities on a family’s shortlist.
+Click on the experts’ profiles below to read their bios and their thoughts on the following key questions:

 - What are some tips for young families looking for quality public schools and affordable housing in Virginia?